 Being paid for patronizing your own company is just another benefit of buying your power from an electric cooperative.

-If you were entitled to more than $10, you received a check from us.
-If the amount was less than $10, you received a credit on your September 2012 bill.
+If you were entitled to more than $10, you received a check from us in late August or early September 2018.
+If the amount was less than $10, you received a credit on your August or September 2018 bill.

 Your Cooperative has returned capital credits (margins) to members since 1964 - it's nothing new.
 A grand total of more than $41.3 million in cash has been returned to members in our local communities - not to distant stockholders.